Index

 and, using the Taylor expansion when is small:

-The relative risk aversion coefficient for wealth level is then define as:
+The relative risk aversion coefficient for wealth level is then defined as:

 For a small risk of the form :